 - 7 tbsp ground almonds

-- 1 cup fresh blood orange juice
+- 1 cup fresh blood orange juice or orange juice

 - 1/3 cup extra virgin olive oil

 - Zest 2 oranges finely grated orange zest

 - 1 tsp orange blossom extract or orange essence

 - 1 tbsp maple syrup

 - Pre heat you oven to Gas Mark 4/180c

 - Oil then line an 8inch spring form baking pan.

 - Add the flour, sugar, baking soda, salt, sugar, baking powder and ground almonds into a large bowl.
 Stir to combine.